 Approaching your bank about abuse can be daunting, but your bank or building society could be an important source of information and support.
 If it is safe to do so, speaking to someone at your bank or building society can help you take steps to regain control of your money.
 They may be able to suggest ways of de-linking your finances from those of the abuser.
 They may also suggest ways of ensuring any new banking information is safe and secure to help prevent further abuse.
 The bank is there to listen and support you.

 There are many ways in which you can contact your bank to tell them about the abuse you have experienced.
 You can phone the bank or visit the branch in person.
+With a number of high street branches closing, many banks have begun to operate ‘banking hubs’ as an alternative – find your nearest hub.
 Many banks also have the option to share this information with them via their website or app, if you would prefer to do this online.

 If you are reporting economic abuse to your bank, you may wish to: